wvl/balbo/README.md

 > in my HTML, or putting JavaScript in my HTML.

 I thought Mustache was quite interesting when I saw it.
-However, I have to ammend the quote above, and say that "I don't like writing mustache" either.
+However, I have to ammend the quote above, and say that "I'm not sure that I like writing mustache" either.

 Some of the things I did not like about Mustache were: